 - 1. Complete the first degree as certified by the Registrar. - 2.
 Declare a new program of study after the first degree has been certified as completed by the Registrar. - 3.
 Earn an additional 15 semester hours in residence in the declared program (see residency credits under residency). - 4.
-File an Intent to Graduate form at www.troy.edu/ records/graduation/intent.html in accordance with the published deadlines. - 5.
+File an Intent to Graduate through Student Self-Service in Trojan Web Express in accordance with the published deadlines. - 5.
 Meet all current requirements for the second or subsequent degree.
 An associate degree cannot be declared once a baccalaureate degree has been awarded in the same program.